SoraCent/WarheadOnRoundEndExiled/README.md

 - Anomalies - Triggers when the SCP's won the Round
 - Draw - Triggers when it's a stalemate

-How to achieve each Ending you can see this Flowchart https://www.reddit.com/r/SCPSecretLab/comments/gzyl0t/win_condition_flowchart/
+How to achieve each Ending you can see this Flowchart: [Win Condition Flowchart on Reddit](https://www.reddit.com/r/SCPSecretLab/comments/gzyl0t/win_condition_flowchart/)

 # Upcoming Features:
 - Nothing.